cheap restaurants in Times Square

 2. Save to Your Account: If you are signed into your Google account, the map will automatically be saved to your “Your Places” or “Saved” list.

-3. Access on the Go: On your phone, open the Google Maps app, tap the “Saved” (or “You”) tab at the bottom, scroll down to “Maps,” and select “Times Square Cheap Eats” to see all these pins while you’re walking!
+3. Access on the Go: On your phone, open the Google Maps app, tap the “Saved” (or “You”) tab at the bottom, scroll down to “Maps,” and select “Times Square Sit-Down Restaurants” to see all these pins while you’re walking!

 4. Pro-Tip: If you have limited data or a spotty connection, you can download the “Midtown Manhattan” area for offline use in your Google Maps settings so you never lose your way.